zloirock/core-js/CONTRIBUTING.md

 ## Style and standards

-Coding style should follow our [`.eslintrc`](./.eslintrc.js).
+The coding style should follow our [`.eslintrc`](./.eslintrc.js).
 You can test it by calling [`npm run lint`](#testing).
 Different places have different syntax and standard library limitations:
 - Polyfill implementations should use only ES3 syntax and standard library.
 Polyfills should not use another polyfill from the global namespace.
-- In unit tests should be used modern syntax with our [minimalistic Babel config](./.babelrc).
+- In unit tests should be used modern syntax with our [minimalistic Babel config](./babel.config.js).
 Unit tests for the `pure` version should not use any modern standard library features.
 - In building tools and tests, performed in Node.js, should be used only available in Node.js 4 syntax and standard library.

-File names should be in kebab-case.
+File names should be in the kebab-case.
 Name of files with polyfills should follow naming convention `namespace.subnamespase-where-required.feature-name`, for example, `esnext.promise.try`.
-Top level namespace could be `es` for stable ECMAScript features, `esnext` for ECMAScript proposals, `web` for another web standards and `core` for helpers.
+Top-level namespace could be `es` for stable ECMAScript features, `esnext` for ECMAScript proposals and `web` for other web standards.

 ## Testing